By Jessica Bubenheim, on 01 May 2019

-Instagram was born as a simple platform where to share photographs and, since its birth in 2010, until now has become a success.
+Instagram was born as a simple platform where you can share photographs and since its birth in 2010, has now become a success.
 In instagram, we are already more than 1 billion people, who open our mobile devices and dedicate to watch or to share images and videos every day.

 Learning to monetize is a challenge and can become very beneficial if done correctly, both organically and through advertising in Instagram.

 Not only is it the place where celebrities can show off their own profile without relying on the paparazzi, but also with a little patience and perseverance anyone can become an influencer and achieve a return on their presence in this network.
 So today I want to tell how to grow and monetize your Instagram account in 7 steps based on the advice of Anthony Carbone, an instagramer with over 14 million followers.

 How to grow and make money with Instagram